johnfn/ts2gd/README.md

 GDScript is a great language - it's perfectly designed for quick prototyping.
 But it lacks the type-safety and maturity of a language like TypeScript.
 By compiling TS into GD, we can get the best of both worlds: a rapid prototyping language that compiles virtually instantaneously, that also comes with excellent typesafety.

 We can also get really, really good autocomplete and refactoring support.

-## How do I get started?

-`npm install --global ts2gd`

-Then just run `ts2gd` in your favorite Godot project folder.

 ## How?!